-Includes Cape Verde Peregrine Falcon and Barbary Falcon
+Includes Barbary Falcon, Cape Verde Peregrine Falcon, and Shaheen Falcon

-The subspecies differ in size, mantle shade (mid-grey to nearly black), and head pattern, particularly the width of the moustachial stripe.
-In general, high latitude subspecies are larger and paler overall, and tropical subspecies smaller and nearly black above.
-F. p. peregrinator is strongly rusty-red on the breast and belly.
+Marked, in size, mantle shade (mid-grey to nearly black), and head pattern, particularly the width of the moustachial stripe; in general, high latitude subspecies are larger and paler overall, and low latitude birds small (following Bergmann's rule), while dry climate subspecies are pale, and humid climate subspecies darker, to nearly black above (following Gloger's rule).
+See Subspecies below for more details.

 Almost worldwide - the most widely distributed bird of any, absent only from New Zealand and polar regions.
 See taxonomy, below, for more detail by subspecies.

 Large areas of Europe and North America lost all or almost all of their Peregrine Falcons for a period in the late 20th century due to combinations of poisoning by persistent toxic pesticides like DDT and illegal persecution; following restrictions on persistent pesticides, reintroduction and natural recovery has allowed populations to recover in most areas, but illegal persecution remains a serious limiting factor in some areas, notably in upland Britain.

 Capture of birds for falconry use has also caused losses in some areas.
 Conversely, the adoption of tall buildings for nest sites has allowed Peregrine Falcons to expand into urban habitats, often in areas which lacked any natural nest sites.